planetscale/docs/content/docs/creating-cluster.md

 ![Create new cluster screen](/img/docs/create-new-cluster.png)

-The name of your cluster is prepended with your company name, and must be unique.
+The name of your cluster is prepended with your account name, and must be unique.

 ## Step 4: Choose a cloud provider and region.